 In 1618 King James sold Southampton castle, which was now falling into ruin.
 The king visited the town and said it was 'one of the healthiest and sweetest towns in the kingdom'.

 However Southampton languished in the 17th century.
 At the end of the century, people commented that its trade had decayed and the town had fallen into neglect.

 SOUTHAMPTON IN THE 18th CENTURY

 In 1750 Prince Frederick went bathing in the sea at Southampton.
 He liked it so much he returned again the same year.
 Although he died the next year his 3 sons came to visit the town.
 Soon many rich visitors followed.
 People believed that bathing in seawater could heal many diseases.

 In 1762 Southampton was called: 'one of the prettiest and healthiest towns in England, it is rather extensive and well populated and possesses several fine houses'.

-Furthermore Southampton began to recover as a port.
-In 1753 a writer said that Southampton had 'lately improved its position.
+Furthermore 18th century Southampton began to recover as a port.
+In 1753 a writer said that it had 'lately improved its position.
 Much of the wine trade with Portugal formerly handled by London in now finding its way to the port'.
-From the 1780's trade in Southampton began to revive even more.
+From the 1780s trade in Southampton began to revive even more.
 Coal from Newcastle was imported in increasing amounts.
 Wool stockings were imported from the Channel Islands.